Bill Yan

 William Carl Yan is an Australian politician from the Northern Territory.
+He has been Treasurer of the Northern Territory since 9 September 2024.

 Yan was employed at a correctional facility for 17 years.
 He joined the Country Liberal Party and ran as a candidate in the electoral division of Namatjira for the 2020 Northern Territory general election.
 He won the election by a margin of 22 votes, and is currently a member of the Northern Territory Legislative Assembly.